Foxwarren, Manitoba

 Foxwarren is a community in the Prairie View Municipality in the Canadian province of Manitoba.
 It is located along the concurrence of Provincial Trunk Highways 16 and 83.

 The community was first noted on a map in 1888 as Fox Warren.
 The Post Office opened in 1889.
 The Canadian Pacific Railway established a railpoint and a school district were formed with the same name.

 An Environment Canada Radar station is located in Foxwarren.
 It serves the Westman Region of the province.

-Famous residents
+Notable residents

-The community of Foxwarren has contributed a few players to the NHL over the years.
+A few residents of Foxwarren have played in the NHL over the years, with the community placing their names on their welcome sign.